Kamelop/QuantumROM-Archive/README.md

 This is just an archive incase it is discontinued.

 ## Supported Devices
+Samsung Galaxy A12 - A127F
 Samsung Galaxy A13 - A135F - A137F
+Samsung Galaxy A15 - A155F - A156E
+Samsung Galaxy A22 - A225F - A225M - A226B
+Samsung Galaxy A26 - A266B
+Samsung Galaxy A32 - A325F
+Samsung Galaxy A33 - A336E
+Samsung Galaxy A34 - A346E
+Samsung Galaxy A36 - A366B
+Samsung Galaxy A51 - A515F
+Samsung Galaxy A52 - A528B
+Samsung Galaxy A73 - A736B
 ![QuantumROM Logo](QuantumROM/logo/QuantumROM.jpg)

 ## 📌 Overview.